 In the second of our Wider View articles for 2025 with adhesives and coatings experts H.B.
 Fuller, we focus on how e-commerce retailers can ensure they meet their PPWR requirements while also addressing increased demand for fiber-based solutions to replace plastic where possible.

-The packaging industry has now had some time to absorb the terms of the Packaging and Packaging Waste Regulation (PPWR), which came into force on 11 February 2025.
+The packaging industry has now had some time to absorb the terms of the Packaging and Packaging Waste Regulation (PPWR), which went into effect on 11 February 2025.

-Yet while the PPWR’s harmonization of the previously disparate, largely non-mandatory arrangement of packaging rules and regulations throughout the continent can only be a good thing in the long-term, in the short-term it has left a huge task for FMCGs.
-Everything from recyclability standards to mandatory recycled content, reuse targets, reduction and more besides must be addressed.
+The PPWR introduces harmonization of previously varied and largely non-mandatory packaging rules and regulations across Europe.
+This change has created a significant workload for Fast-Moving Consumer Goods (FMCGs) companies in the short term.
+Everything from recyclability standards to mandatory recycled content, reuse targets, reduction and more must be addressed.

 “While traditional retail relies on bulk-shipped, shelf-optimized designs, e-commerce requires robust, compact, and often fit-to-size solutions.”